zafrullakhan001/BrowserLauncherPro2/README.md

 # Browser Launcher Pro v3.0

+Launch and manage multiple browsers across Windows and WSL with version update tracking and notification.

 A powerful browser extension for managing multiple browser versions and enhancing your web browsing experience with a professional, modern interface.

 ## Availability & Disclaimer